UniversalDependencies/docs/_fi/gobj.md

 ## gobj (genitive object) <a name="sec-gobj"></a>

 Certain nouns, those which have been directly derived from a verb or otherwise have a verb counterpart, can take an object in Finnish.
-These objects closely resemble more general genitive modifiers (`poss`, see Section [poss](#sec-poss)).
+These objects closely resemble more general genitive modifiers `<a href="http://universaldependencies.github.io/docs/fi/poss.html>poss</a>`.

 <!-- fname:gobj.pdf -->